Bardsey Island: Geology

-Like the western and northern parts of nearby Llŷn the island is formed from rocks of the late Precambrian Gwna Group, itself a part of the Monian Supergroup.
+Like the western and northern parts of nearby Llŷn, the island is formed from rocks of the late Precambrian Gwna Group, itself a part of the Monian Supergroup.
 The rocks are a mélange, often referred to as the Gwna Mélange, which contain an extraordinary mix of clasts of all sizes up to 100 m across and of very varied types, including both sedimentary and igneous origin.
-Blocks of sheared granite within this melange are visible in the northwestern coastal cliffs of the island.
+Blocks of sheared granite within this mélange are visible in the northwestern coastal cliffs of the island.
 Elsewhere clasts of quartzite, limestone, sandstone, mudstone, jasper and basalt can be found.
 The deposit is interpreted as an olistostrome, a giant underwater landslide possibly triggered by an earthquake some time after 614 million years ago.

 A dolerite dyke of Ordovician age intrudes the melange at Trwyn y Gorlech in the north whilst an olivine dolerite dyke of Tertiary age is seen at Cafn Enlli in the southeast.
 Further dykes occur in the cliffs at Ogof y Gaseg and at Ogof Hir.

 A thin spread of glacial till stretches across the centre of the island, a relict of the late Devensian Irish Sea Icesheet.
 There is a small patch of blown sand at Porth Solfach on the west coast and a landslip at Briw Cerrig at the foot of the cliffs on the east coast.